 Judy asked: How do I clean baked on grease from inside of an aluminum toaster oven?
 Our aluminum toaster oven has baked on grease all over the inside.
 I would like to clean it somehow.
 Please advise.
 I bought oven cleaner, but it said it was not for use on aluminum.
 Any suggestions would be sincerely appreciated.

 Food splatters and general use can lead to a layer of grease build-up on the surface of your toaster oven quickly.
 Removing this burnt on layer is possible.
 The longer the grease has been sitting, the more work it will be to remove.
 Regular cleanings will help make the removal process quick and painless.
-Here are some simple and easy cleaning steps work take the grease off.
+Here are some simple and easy cleaning steps to take the grease off.

 You Will Need: